sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-iot-edge-vm.md

     sudo iotedge --version
     ```

+To add the *state.json* configuration file to the *data/storage* folder:

+1. Use the following commands to create the folders with the necessary permissions:

+    ```bash
+    sudo mkdir -p data/storage
+    sudo mkdir -p data/media
+    sudo chmod -R 777 /data
+    ```

+1. Use the PuTTY `pscp` utility in a command prompt to copy the *state.json* file you created in the previous tutorial into the VM.
+This example uses `40.121.209.246` as an example IP address, replace it with the public IP address of your VM:

+    ```cmd
+    pscp state.json AzureUser@40.121.209.246:/data/storage/state.json`
+    ```

+To configure IoT Edge in the VM to use DPS to register and connect to your IoT Central application:

 1. Use the `nano` editor to open the IoT Edge config.yaml file:

     ```bash
     sudo nano /etc/iotedge/config.yaml
     ```

+    > [!WARNING]
+    > YAML files can't use tabs for indentation, use two spaces instead.
+Top-level items can't have leading whitespace.

 1. Scroll down until you see `# Manual provisioning configuration`.
 Comment out the next three lines as shown in the following snippet: